Phillip4reall/Hngx-Timbu-API/README.md

 ## Download app
 https://drive.google.com/file/d/1-EOLqnmUWi6uMdBJ5a-hoMG8oitcnH2f/view
 ## Step to run app
-1 git clone the app
+1. git clone the app
-2 on at least, flutter version - 3.22.2
+2. install at least, flutter version - 3.22.2
-3 run flutter pub get to add dependency
+3.  run flutter pub get to add dependencies
-4 visit the timbu website to create an account
+4. visit the timbu website to create an account
-5 create retail business
+5. create retail business
-6 create and add products
+6. create and add products
-7. get your APPID, ORGANISATIONID and APIKEY in the constant.dart add your details organizationid = insert your details appid =insert your details apikey =insert your details
+7. get your APPID, ORGANISATIONID and APIKEY
+8. in the constant.dart add your details organizationid = insert your details appid =insert your details apikey =insert your details